 • Designing an Accessible and Inclusive Seattle Design Festival

 ARE THERE COSTS ASSOCIATED WITH PARTICIPATING AS A FESTIVAL PARTNER?

 For-profit businesses are required to pay an entry fee to propose an installation or event.
 One of the most amazing things about the Seattle Design Festival is that we are able to produce our region’s largest design event, on a mostly free or sliding-scale basis for over 21,000+ attendees and counting, while still being truly community-driven and crowd-sourced.
 In addition, all partners are responsible for their own expenses.

 WHAT KIND OF FUNDING IS AVAILABLE TO PARTNERS?

 Funding support is available for Non-Profit/Individual/Student submitters only.
 Applications will be reviewed by the Festival planning committee.
-Support of up to $500 will be awarded to selected partners, shortly after Festival acceptance, from a total pool of $8,000.
+Support of up to $500 will be awarded to selected partners, shortly after acceptance to enhance the inclusivity and access of the Festival.